jostylr/write-web/src/save.md

 We allow for overwriting of the filename in the input, with optional extension.
 We also sanitize it so that it is letters, numbers, dashes, and underscores; spaces and other stuff gets replaced with an underscore.
 Also everything is lowercased to avoid any file confusion issues.

+We also have some code to try and prevent multiple files with the same name being uploaded in the same upload as causing conflicts (image.jpeg from ios -- argh).

     function () {
         files = Array.isArray(files.upload) ? files.upload : [files.upload];
         files.forEach(function (file, ind) {